yrutschle/dtc/README.md

 - `--format`

-    Specifies the output format. _png_ will produce a bitmap image. _ascii_ will produce a glamorous, RFC-style text diagram.
+    Specifies the output format. _png_ will produce a bitmap image. _txt_ will produce a glamorous, RFC-style text diagram. _SVG_ will produce standard vector graphics.
+The default is _SVG_.

 - `--output`

     Specifies the output file name.
-By default, an extension '.png' or '.txt' is appended to the input filename.
+By default, an extension '.png', '.svg' or '.txt' is appended to the input filename.
 If the input filename has the '.dtc' extension, it will be removed. '-' specifies stdout.

 # EXAMPLE